 Keep in mind, too, that just because your child is on the computer doesn’t mean the homework is actually getting done.
 They may be distracted by their phones too.
 Check out apps to help kids manage online distractions, like games and social media, until homework is complete.

 Making a screen time contract is a great way for you and your child to set boundaries together.

 - Builds in time for homework

 - Includes ideas on stopping points and transitions

-- Has firm guidelines about the types of apps and sites that are and are not acceptable
+- Has firm guidelines about the types of apps and sites that are not acceptable

 Working together on a contract can help you feel more like teammates and less like opponents when it comes to managing screen time.